A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 Let's start with the nursing.
 If you're planning to breastfeed and/or pump milk for your offspring, you'll need a lot of this stuff before you need a crib or a stroller or anything else.
 Babies are hangry nearly every time they are awake at the beginning, so feeding them is all you do.
 If you're planning on formula-feeding, you can obviously skip several things on the list.

 Pick up at least three comfy nursing tanks.
-I basically lived in a similar version of these Target cotton tops, day and night.
+I basically lived in a similar version of these cotton tanks day and night.
 I wear them as pajamas.
 I wear them around the house.
 I wear them under my clothes at work (because pumping means you have to get your boobs out at the office, too).
-Most nursing tanks are very spandex-y and tight, and these are not—I like that.

 I would recommend at least two comfortable but supportive nursing bras to start (one to wear while one is in the laundry).
 Most of the time, I wear these super-affordable (!!) nursing bras.
-They are the exact same as the the popular $50+ Bravado ones, though don’t hold up quite as well in the wash… probably because I don’t follow the hang-dry instructions.
-One Bravado bra I really do like is this ballet nursing bra.
+They are the exact same as the the popular $50+ Bravado ones, though don’t hold up quite as well in the wash… probably because I forget to follow the hang-dry instructions.
+I also like this crossover-style bra.
 Not much support, but the fabric is very soft.

 Your size may fluctuate a lot, so you might want to buy a couple of styles and sizes close to your due date and then return the ones that don't work out once your milk comes in (a good errand for someone else to run).

 And then a few weeks/months later, you can re-evaluate because you'll be doing more normal activities by then and your boobs may be a bit smaller (more like deflated... womp, womp) in comparison to the early weeks.
-For more of a normal bra with underwire (if you can tolerate underwire), I like this Anita nursing bra because it comes in a full range of sizes.
-Target has some affordable options too, but only go up to DDD.
+For more of a normal bra with underwire (if you can tolerate underwire), this Anita nursing bra because it comes in a full range of sizes.
+Target has more affordable options, but only go up to DDD.

-True minimalism—just use towels, rags or make them out of worn-out T-shirts you already own.
-If you have a baby with reflux like mine did though, you'll need so many burp cloths.
-We could not be stingy with these things, unfortunately.
-We wound up using big swaddle blankets as burp cloths when we were out because they are huge and better protect our real clothes (and those of our friends and family)—more on those multi-tasking swaddles later on, I love them.
-We also used these Gerber cloth diapers to wipe up messes, which work nicely but are smaller.
-Some babies don't spit up much though, so I'd recommend registering for a few big muslin swaddles and you can figure out what works for you after the baby is born if you need more (lots more).
+Our older daughter had reflux for the first six months, so we wound up using bigger swaddle blankets as burp cloths most of the time.
+Especially when we were out because they are huge and better protect our clothes (and those of our friends and family).
+We also used these Gerber cloth diapers as burp cloths at home.
+Some babies don't spit up as much though (our second rarely did), so I'd recommend registering for a few muslin swaddles or burp cloths and then you can figure out what works for you after the baby is born if you need more (lots more).
+You could also just use your old T-shirts or towels.

 N doesn't seem picky about bottles, so we aren't either.
-We inherited different kinds to try and she seems to like all of them.
 Avent's are affordable so are sticking with those for daycare.
-I think the Comotomo bottles are super cute though.
-My sister swears by Dr. Brown's, and her kids were picky about bottles.
-Before investing heavily in one brand of bottles, I would recommend borrowing a sampler from friends or putting a couple different brands on your registry just in case your baby is choosier.
-To warm them up without a special bottle warmer, just fill a bowl with hot water and there you go.
-Free bottle warmer.
-We stopped warming bottles eventually and she never complained about cold milk.
+I think the Comotomo bottles are super cute.
+My sister used Dr. Brown's, and her kids were picky about bottles.
+Before investing heavily in one brand of bottles, I would recommend borrowing a sampler from friends if you can.
+The flow rate of the nipples is a thing, so you want to make sure you’re using the right flow for your baby, too.

 I actually don't think of nursing pillows as a must, but they are SO useful at the very beginning when you are both learning.
 I used the Brest Friend pillow regularly for about 2-3 weeks until N and I got the hang of things and her neck was less noodle-y.
 It's got back support.
-It feels super secure.
 The cover is a soft and practical terry cloth.
-Having used the Boppy a few times at a friend’s house, I think the Brest Friend is a better breastfeeding pillow, but you might get more long-term use out of a Boppy because the babies can lounge in those as they get older.
+Having used the Boppy a few times at a friend’s house, I think the Brest Friend is a better breastfeeding pillow, but you might get more long-term use out of a Boppy because the babies can kinda lounge in those as they get older.
+You can definitely find these secondhand.

-It is my opinion that you don't need specific furniture to feed a baby, whether you're nursing or bottle-feeding.
+Our friends were about to donate an old nursing glider to Goodwill, but donated it to us instead... and it is very comfy.
+You don't really need specific furniture to feed a baby, whether you're nursing or bottle-feeding.
 You just need various comfy and convenient locations around your house.
-If that means a special nursing chair or glider for you, that's great.
-In our house, I got a back support pillow that I kept in our bed or on the couch in the living room because that's where I nursed most often in the early weeks.
-Our friends were about to donate an old nursing glider to Goodwill, but donated it to us instead...
-I rarely used it until N moved into her own room at about six months, but I’m glad we have it now for nursing and bedtime stories.
+If that means a special nursing chair or glider for you, great.
+In our house, we also had a back support pillow that I kept in our bed or on the couch in the living room because that's where I nursed most often in the early weeks.

 I've never been such a fan of a water bottle before, especially one this ugly.
-However, I keep this hideous one-handed water bottle within arms reach at all times now, but especially while nursing (one-handed meaning not these beautiful glass ones that I've used for many years but require both hands to screw the top off).
-This beast has a giant rubber straw that helps me down gallons of water every day.
+However, I keep this hideous water bottle within arms reach at all times now, but especially while nursing.
+The big handle is key (you’ll only have one hand to “operate” your water bottle so anything twist-off ) and this beast has a giant rubber straw that helps me down gallons of water every day.

 I know a phone charger is a weird thing to put in the nursing section, but in the beginning babies are so tired that you're not really going to be staring lovingly into each other's eyes like in your imagination.
 The reality is that you will probably be on your phone a lot when you're nursing, ordering more diapers and googling things like "baby crying all the time" and "how long should a newborn baby nurse because it's been four goddamn hours and I'm dying."